tegansnyder/docker-magento/README.md

 Additional:
 ========================
-If you want to find the IP of your docker interface you can ssh into it:
-* ifconfig
-* ssh IP.ADDR.OF.DOCKER (password vagrant)

 Listing docker containers:
 * docker ps

 Stopping a docker container:
 * docker stop CONTAINERID

+If you want to find the IP of your docker interface you can ssh into it:
+* docker inspect CONTAINERID